 The brothers strolled out of the palace with a trio of guards following behind at a respectful distance.
 Loki admired the vibrant pink and gold colors of the sunrise as they skirted the gardens and entered the stables.

 Loki climbed the gate to perch atop the wall of Sleipnir's stall.
-The horse moved eagerly forward, pressing his head against Loki and affectionately nuzzling him.
+The horse moved forward, showing his affection with a nuzzle.
 "I have to leave," Loki told him.
 "You're to have a new sister named Edie.
 Protect her and Cami.
 Watch over your brothers and keep Hel company when you can."
 He thought he could see sadness in the large, black eyes as the horse nodded.

 Thor stood at the gate.
 "I'll look out for all of them," he promised, shrewd enough to not go into any of the specifics of Loki's estranged children.